murtaza13/ticket-system/GUIDE.md

 ### How to interact with the application?
-The application exposes two basic endpoints
+The application by default runs on port 8443 and exposes following endpoints

 1. `/authenticate` As the name suggests, this endpoint is used to authenticate a user based on username and password.
 This is a HTTP.POST requests and expects two parameters in the request body,